AristideBH/elaimant-svelte/src/routes/docs/+page.md

 # What does Elaimant do ?

-Elaimant is a simple Sveltekit compoment that applies a magnetic attraction effect to the mouse, to the provided element it wraps.
+Elaimant is a simple Sveltekit compoment that applies a magnetic attraction effect to the provided element it wraps, based on the mouse position.
-It wrap your given element inside a container for translation purpose, but is auto-sized and should not break your design.

 > The docs are not complete yet, come back in a bit for more informations